Tulimoa

 18. Security of data transmission

 Transmission takes place encrypted via TLS (HTTPS).
-Only we and our commissioned processors have access to account and listing data, currently:
+Stored data is held by us and our commissioned processors, currently:

-- Resend, Inc. (USA, EU region eu-west-1): sending of transactional emails
+• Resend, Inc. (USA, EU region eu-west-1): sending of transactional and security emails

 Data-processing agreements under Art.
-28 GDPR are in place with all processors.
-All processors are contractually obligated to confidentiality.
+28 GDPR are in place with our processors, and all of them are contractually obligated to confidentiality.
+The third-party services you connect yourself are independent controllers and process your data under their own terms.

 19. Changes to this Privacy Policy